-Medically reviewed on February 4, 2022 by Jordan Stachel and Jasmine Thompson.
+Medically reviewed on February 4, 2022 by Jordan Stachel, MS, RDN, CPT.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Trichomoniasis (“trich”) is the most common curable sexually transmitted infection in the United States .
 Estimates suggest that about 3.7 million people have trichomoniasis, though that number may be larger.
 Many people may have trichomoniasis without even knowing it .
 This is why testing is essential for preventing trichomoniasis infections and reducing the spread of the disease.
 Learn more about how to test for trichomoniasis below.